Kpfloogs/KP_Python_Challenge/README.md

 I also had trouble figuring out the order of operations.
 It wasnt until I learned about *local* and *Global* variables that things started to click.

 The Pypoll challenge was a bit easier after the pybank trial as I do understand (at a beginner, uncomplex level) the simpler concepts of python, like if statements, dictionaries, and how to calculate percentages.
 I definitely was still hung up on how VBA works and had a bit of whiplash from changing languages and systems.
-I try to keep reminding myself =="Learning and Growth come with Struggle and Discomfort".== Still uneasy about Python (WHY do coders say it's the easiest language???) but hoping I get better and better over time.
+I try to keep reminding myself **"Learning and Growth come with Struggle and Discomfort".** Still uneasy about Python (WHY do coders say it's the easiest language???) but hoping I get better and better over time.

 If you've read this far, can you let me know if this is what you're looking for in a "detailed README file"?